Things to consider

-If the rustic and remote nature of an estancia is not for you, or you're keen to embark upon some other activities aside from horse riding, then you might like to base yourself from one of the luxury lodges/hotels that offer day rides as part of their excursion 'menu'.
-Each property has its own unique qualities, and we can help you choose one that suits you best, based on the range of excursions, level of comfort, quality of guides and food.
+If the rustic and remote nature of an estancia is not for you, or you're keen to do lots of activities including horse riding, then base yourself from one of the luxury lodges and hotels that offer day rides as part of their excursion menu.